panicsteve/cloud-to-butt/README.md

 1. Download the extension [here](https://github.com/ericwbailey/millennial-to-snake-people/archive/master.zip), or use the "Download Zip" button on this page.
 - Unzip the the downloaded `millennials-to-snake-people-master.zip` file and open up the folder it creates
 - In [Chrome](https://www.google.com/chrome/), open `Window > Extensions` from the toolbar menu
+- If you don't already have it checked, check the "Developer mode" checkbox located in the top right-hand corner.
+This will enable you to load non-Chrome store extensions
 - Drag and release `MillennialsToSnakePeople.crx` over the open Extensions tab.
 The tab should say "Drop to install" before letting go
 - A popup message reading "Add 'Millennials to Snake People'?" should appear.
-Click Add, then close the Extensions tab.
-You can also delete the unzipped folder and its contents, if you'd like
+Click Add, then close the Extensions tab
+	- If this doesn't work, you can load the `Sources/` subfolder as an unpacked extension
+- Delete the unzipped folder and its contents, if you'd like.
+If you're using the Load unpacked extension instead of the `MillennialsToSnakePeople.crx`, don't delete the `Sources/` subfolder, as removing it will disable the extension
 - [Free your mind](https://www.google.com/search?q=Millennials)